Updated Mar 16, 2026§ For Everyday Items

 Here’s where honesty matters more than hype.

-The 30-foot reliable Bluetooth range is the elephant in the room.
-If your dog bolts out the door and runs three blocks, the Yip tag can’t tell you where they are unless they happen to pass within range of another Yip user’s phone.
+If your dog bolts out the door and runs three blocks, the Yip tag can’t tell you where they’re unless they happen to pass within range of another Yip user’s phone.
 In a dense urban area, those odds are decent.
 In a suburb or rural setting, you’re probably out of luck.

-The community network is also smaller than Apple’s Find My network (over a billion devices) or Samsung’s SmartThings network.
+Wirecutter’s tracker roundup found that network size is the single biggest factor in out-of-range recovery success.
 That means the crowdsourced tracking fallback isn’t as reliable as what you’d get with a $29 Apple AirTag.

 There’s no location history.
 You can’t review where your dog has been throughout the day, which is something GPS dog collars handle well.